learn-co-curriculum/phase-0-configuring-the-flatiron-student-portal/README.md

-# Configuring GitHub and Flatiron Student Portal
+# Configuring Git, GitHub, and the Flatiron Student Portal on macOS

 ## Install `git`